JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 ## Testing the Minimal Custom Action Implementation

-After performing the steps described above, [compile and run](creating_plugin_project.md#executing-the-plugin) the plugin to see the newly created action available as a <menupath>Tools</menupath> menu item, which is within the context of the main menu:
+After performing the steps described above, [compile and run](creating_plugin_project.md#executing-the-plugin) the plugin to see the newly created action available as a <ui-path>Tools</ui-path> menu item, which is within the context of the main menu:

 ![Register action](tools_menu_item_action.png){width="350"}

-To see the alternate, more verbose text declared by the `override-text` element, use <menupath>Help | Find Action...</menupath> and search for "Pop Dialog Action".
+To see the alternate, more verbose text declared by the `override-text` element, use <ui-path>Help | Find Action...</ui-path> and search for "Pop Dialog Action".
 The search shows the verbose menu text in a context outside the main menu:

 ![Override Text Display](find_action.png){width="500"}

 Selecting the action from the menu, keyboard/mouse shortcuts, or <control>Find Action</control> won't do anything at this point because the implementations are empty.
-However, it confirms the new entry appears at <menupath>Tools | Pop Dialog Action</menupath> and <menupath>Help | Find Action...</menupath>.
+However, it confirms the new entry appears at <ui-path>Tools | Pop Dialog Action</ui-path> and <ui-path>Help | Find Action...</ui-path>.

 ## Developing the `AnAction` Methods

-At this point, the new action `PopupDialogAction` is registered with the IntelliJ Platform and functions in the sense that  `update()` and `actionPerformed()` are called in response to user interaction with the IDE <menupath>Tools</menupath> menu.
+At this point, the new action `PopupDialogAction` is registered with the IntelliJ Platform and functions in the sense that  `update()` and `actionPerformed()` are called in response to user interaction with the IDE <ui-path>Tools</ui-path> menu.
 However, neither method implements any code to perform useful work.

 This section describes adding useful code to these methods.